 click on a question to reveal the answer

-We know our birds are happy and content, because on the very very rare occasion that one decides to stay out a bit longer than we might have planned... we can usually find them later, sat outside the staff door waiting to be taken back inside.
+We also know our birds are happy and content, because we let them fly free daily and they choose to come back.
+On the very very rare occasion that one decides to stay out a bit longer than we might have planned... we can usually find them later, sat outside the staff door waiting to be taken back inside.

 This is how birds sleep.
 So only very relaxed birds will sit like this during the day.
 They tuck their foot up into their chest feathers and it keeps it nice and warm.
 Once one leg gets tired, then they swap over.
 Could you imagine sleeping standing up on one leg?
 If they are really, really relaxed they might even lay down!